rsmp-nordic/rsmp_website/pages/activity_plan.md

 ## Resources

 ### Sweden

-Swedish Road Authority 12 hours/week.
+Swedish Road Authority, 12 hours/week.

-City of Stockholm 2 hours/week.
+City of Stockholm, 2 hours/week.

 ### Denmark

-City of Copenhagen 12 hours/week.
+City of Copenhagen, 12 hours/week.

-Danish Road Authority 1 hours/week.
+Danish Road Authority, hours to bedetermined.

 ### Norway

-Norwegian Public Roads Administration to be determined.
+Norwegian Public Roads Administration, hours to be determined.

-City of Oslo 4 hour/week.
+City of Oslo, 4 hour/week.

 ### Finland

-Fintraffic to be determined.
+Fintraffic, hours to be determined.

-City of Oulu to be determined.
+City of Oulu, hours to be determined.

 ### France

-French Department of Transport to be determined.
+French Department of Transport, hours to be determined.

-CERAMA to be determined.
+CERAMA, hours to be determined.

 ## Activities